-- Always follow the directions of emergency services personnel. - \square Seek medical assistance for those requiring it. - No person is to re-enter any evacuated building or site until advised by the relevant emergency service that it is safe. - The facility/premises management is to arrange inspection of the site to ensure a safe environment before return of any persons. - The facility/premises Fire Warden (fire emergency manager) is to arrange the movement of occupants back to the facility/premises and/or their respective accommodation. - □ Inform emergency services (Dial 000) of the status of persons returning to the facility/premises.
+- Always follow the directions of emergency services personnel. - Seek medical assistance for those requiring it. - No person is to re-enter any evacuated building or site until advised by the relevant emergency service that it is safe. - The facility/premises management is to arrange inspection of the site to ensure a safe environment before return of any persons. - □ Inform emergency services (Dial 000) of the status of persons returning to the facility/premises. - All occupants must be accounted for on their return using the 'Occupant Register' procedure used by the facility/premises.